 Your Chapter 13 repayment plan does not propose to pay the cosigned debt.

 The creditor’s interest will be irreparably harmed if the codebtor stay remains in effect.

 Further, the Chapter 13 codebtor stay will end if your case is closed, dismissed, or converted to a Chapter 7 bankruptcy.

 My posts are JMHO.
-I DO NOT claim to be a FICO expert.
-Just sharing my experiences from rebuild to recovery after BK DC.
 My siggy is not to brag at all.
-Just to show fellow members what can be accomplished when you do it right and play the FICO Credit Game.
+Just sharing my experiences after learning here from rebuild to recovery after BK DC @ 540's.
+And to show fellow members what can be accomplished when you do it right and play the FICO Credit Game.